 As powerful drugs, opioids are very likely to cause chemical dependency and are highly addictive.
 Because of this, it’s not common for a user to be able to simply stop taking them.
 That’s why treatment for opioid addiction is so important.
-Often, that starts with opioid detox, a process in which the body works through removing the drug from the system.
+Sustainable opioid addiction recovery often starts with detox, a process in which the body works through removing the drug from the system.

 If you or a loved one is using opioids, detox and treatment are available in several forms.
 To determine the best treatment for opioid addiction for you, the first step is to have a full evaluation to determine the severity of the addiction and likely withdrawal risks.
-At our opioid rehab center, therapists and medical staff can then determine the best treatment to help you.
+At our opioid rehab center in Deerfield Beach, therapists and medical staff can then determine the best treatment to help you.

 Opioid addiction can impact every area of a person’s life.
 The changes it creates in the brain’s function make it difficult for a person to simply stop using the drug.
-As a result, many people continue to use it until they are at risk of an overdose.
-The sooner you seek professional care for opioid addiction, whether at a heroin rehab center or a program specializing in fentanyl rehab and other stronger opioids, the more effective treatment may be.
+As a result, many people continue to use it until they are at risk of an opioid overdose.
+The sooner you reach out to FHE Health, the more effective your treatment may be.

-Doctors and medical staff may determine a person needs various levels of care based on their mental health, physical dependency, at-home risks and motivations.
+Once you check in, our doctors and medical staff will assess your situation to determine your level of care based on your mental health, physical dependency, at-home risks and motivations.
 Among the opioid treatment options are the following:

 Opioid Detox